Knoxville

 How long do homes stay on the market in Knoxville?

 Homes in Knoxville typically stay on the market for about 94 days.
-This timeframe reflects the current buyer’s market conditions, where buyers have more options and negotiation power.
+This duration reflects the current buyer’s market, providing potential buyers ample time to explore their options.

 What amenities are near Knoxville?